Discover what a certified registered nurse anesthetist (CRNA) is, typical CRNA pay, and the requirements to become one.

 Typically employed in a variety of health care environments, such as hospitals, ambulatory surgery centers, and private practice offices, nurse anesthetists work alongside nurses, surgeons, and physicians to ensure their patients receive the best care possible.

 If you're interested in a high-paying, high-growth nursing position, then you might consider a career as a nurse anesthetist.
-In this article, you'll learn more about what nurse anesthetists do, how much they earn, and their job outlook in the coming years.
-You'll also find out what you need to do to join the field and explore some cost-effective, online courses that will introduce you to some of the key concepts you'll need to excel in the job.
+Learn more about what nurse anesthetists do, how much they earn, and their job outlook in the coming years.
+You'll also find out what you need to do to join the field and explore some cost-effective online courses that will introduce you to some of the key concepts you'll need to excel in the job.

 A nurse anesthetist performs their duties in three stages: preoperative, intraoperative, and postoperative.
 Before surgery, you'll need to assess the patient's medical history and current condition to determine if any factors may pose complications with the anesthesia.
 Throughout the surgical process and after, you’ll also be responsible for: